-Sherilyn Benvenuti, Ph.D., Director
+Jerry Camery-Hoggatt, Ph.D., Director

-MISSION: The Graduate Program in Religion express our commitment to prepare individuals to become effective Christian leaders by promoting excellence in the study of scripture, theological reflection, and in the principles of leadership.
+MISSION: The Graduate Program in Religion expresses our commitment to prepare individuals to become effective Christian leaders by promoting excellence in the study of Scripture, theology, and in the principles of leadership.
 Our purpose is to ensure that students are competent in the interpretation of biblical texts, and have the opportunity to explore the theological and ethical implications of those texts.
 We also encourage students to form a personal understanding of the church's mission and to develop the skills necessary to lead and manage Christian organizations.